What Is the Definition of Assigns

 Contractor Work as an Example of an Assignment

 One way to envision the process of assignment is to imagine yourself as a housing contractor.
 Someone pays you a sum of money to do a job.
 You get hurt and can't do it, or maybe you decide you can make more on a different job.
 You hire someone, a third-party subcontractor, to do the job in your place.
 The person doing the work in your place is the assignee and you are the assignor.
 You might pay the person taking over the work the full amount, or you may take a cut and pay them a smaller amount.

 Obligor's Agreement Not Required

 The success of an assignment doesn't require the obligor's agreement.
 If the assignment is valid, and there is no clause in the original agreement prohibiting assignment, the obligor's duty shifts from the original contracting party, the assignor, to the assignee.
 The obligor, as the non-assigning party, is contractually obligated to fulfill his or her duty to the assignee.

 If you need help with the definition of assigns, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.